It's great to hear you're interested in our programs. Here’s what to do next:

 After submitting a program application, students have 7 days to complete their application interview.

 After the interview, Pacific Discovery may offer an applicant a position on a program.
-In order to accept this position, the applicant must pay 50% of their total program balance within 30 days of acceptance provided that date is earlier than 90 days from departure.
+In order to accept this position, the applicant must pay 50% of their total program balance provided that it's earlier than 90 days from departure.

 $1,500 of this balance amount is non-refundable unless Pacific Discovery cancels the program.